-So, you’re going to visit Zion National Park but couldn’t get tickets for the shuttle because the Zion shuttle tickets were sold out.
+So, you’re going to visit Zion National Park but are worried about the long lines for the shuttle.
 Don’t panic!
-There are ways to see Zion National Park without shuttle tickets!
-Read on to discover all you need to know to have an amazing Zion vacation without needing tickets for the national park shuttle bus.
+There are ways to see Zion National Park without the shuttle!
+Read on to discover all you need to know to have an amazing Zion vacation without needing to use the national park shuttle bus.

 No time right now to learn how to visit Zion without shuttle tickets?
 Pin It and save it for later:

 The main section of the Zion National Park, the “scenic drive” section of Zion Canyon, is closed to private vehicles and the only way to get there is on a shuttle bus.
-Read my Guide to the Zion Shuttle for full information on how to get tickets, including some insider tips.
+Read my Guide to the Zion Shuttle for full information on the shuttle routes, etc.

-However, Zion is one of the most popular parks in the US and you may find yourself unable to get tickets for the national park shuttle service.
+However, Zion is one of the most popular parks in the US and you may find yourself unable to get on the national park shuttle service.
 This does not mean that you can’t see the park, however.
-Here are options you have for getting around Zion without shuttle pass tickets.
+Here are options you have for getting around Zion without the shuttle.

 From the Visitor Center at the south entrance to the park to the Temple of Sinawava at the far end of Zion Canyon is just 7.5 miles, so if you have a reasonable level of fitness, a wonderful way to visit the Zion Canyon Scenic Drive area is to rent a bike and cycle through the canyon.
 It’s actually nicer than taking the shuttle, I think.